socrateslee/sonq/README.md

 # sonq

-__sonq__ means son query, is tool for son like objects, for example, json and bson.
-You may use sonq to query .bson or newline separated .json files directly from command line.
+__sonq__ means son query, is a tool for querying son like objects, for example, JSON and BSON.
+You may use sonq to query .bson or newline separated .json files(JSON Lines) directly from the command line.

 ## Install